ronaldoussoren/pyobjc/docs/metadata/bridgesupport.rst

 The document can contain other elements, attributes, and extra whitespace and those will be ignored by the bridgesupport parser.

-Bridgesupport elements are processed in an undefined order, the side effects of alle elements that have the same name will take place but it is undefined which definition will be bound to a name in the module globals dictionary.
+Bridgesupport elements are processed in an undefined order, the side effects of all elements that have the same name will take place but it is undefined which definition will be bound to a name in the module globals dictionary.